isabella232/drawIT/README.md

 - shape = COMPONENT, LOCATION, NODE, ZONE
 - pencolor = medium and dark line colors from IBM Color Palette
 - bgcolor = light fill colors from IBM Color Palette or white or transparent
-- direction = LR, TB - for nested shapes
+- direction = LR, TB for nested shapes
-- alternate = WHITE, LIGHT, NONE, USER - for nested clusters, not currently enabled
+- alternate = WHITE, LIGHT, NONE, USER for nested clusters, not currently enabled
-- provider = ANY, IBM - for nested shapes, not currently enabled
+- provider = ANY, IBM for nested shapes - not currently enabled
 - fontname = IBM Plex Sans fonts
 - fontsize = numeric value, defaults to 14
 - badgetext = not currently enabled, fontsize is 12